kiwidamien/StackedTurtles/content/my_first_package/08_making_a_package_summary.md

 pip install --extra-index-url https://testpypi.python.org/simple roman
 ```

+**Note:**

+1. This will fail if you try it, because I have already used the name `roman`.
+Find a name that is unique on TestPyPI for your package.

 ### Deploy via pip to PyPI

 This is very similar to deploying on TestPyPI.
 You will need to create an account on PyPI to deploy your package (you cannot just use the TestPyPI account).
 You should also make sure that you have run `tox` and ensured you have no linter errors or failing unit tests.